-In addition to compiling the Protobuf file yourself, we also ask that you implement the client and server sides of each RPC function.
-The client function takes in parameters, marshalls it if needed to the required gRPC format, and then sends it over the wire to another node, addressed by its IP address and port.
+In addition to compiling the protobul file yourself, we also ask that you implement the client and server sides of each RPC function.
+Client side functions take in parameter(s), marshall them (if needed) to the required gRPC format, and then sends them over the network to another node, addressed by its IP address and port.

-On the other side, the server function is responsible for handling incoming requests from gRPC, passing off the provided data to the local implementation, and then returning the desired output data in the form that gRPC expects.
+Server side functions are responsible for handling incoming requests from gRPC, passing off the provided data to the relevant local implementation, and then returning the desired output data in the form that gRPC expects.

-We've already defined the type signatures for each of these functions, and they can be found in raft\rpc\client.go and raft\rpc\sever.go respectively.
+We've already defined the type signatures for each of these functions, and they can be found in raft_rpc_client.go and raft_rpc_sever.go, respectively.
 You are responsible for filling in the functions in both of those files that are marked with // TODO: Students....

 We have provided one filled-in function in both files, which you can use as a guide for the rest of the functions.
-Much of this implementation will be simply error checking and marshalling data to gRPC formatting.
-Importantly, you must also use these functions to check if connections are allowed between the two nodes trying to communicate.
-The inline comments in these files and the "Testing" section later in this handout have more details.
+Much of this implementation will be simply error checking and marshalling data to the relevant gRPC format.
+In these functions, you must also check if connections are allowed between the two nodes trying to communicate.
+The inline comments in these files and the "Testing" section below have more details.